edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 The last URL segment is set to `(.*)`.
 This regular expression syntax matches any number of characters that follow `/conferences/marketing/`.

-We will now set the default cache-key to the request's relative path followed by a dash and the value assigned to the `Session-Type` request header by setting the **Destination** option to:
+We will now set the default cache key to the request's relative path followed by a dash and the value assigned to the `Session-Type` request header by setting the **Destination** option to:

 `/conferences/marketing/$1-%{http_Session_Type}`